Radiologic technologists working in California have slightly different continuing education (CE) requirements than those in other states.

 Proof of completed CE credits must be retained for 4 years and must be made available to the CA RHB upon request.

 Venipuncture certification is also required for California Radiologic Technologists who will be performing venipuncture.
+For a little light reading, here is the legal code online.
 This is especially important for CT technologists who are relocating to California from another state.
 Most technologists native to California acquired the venipuncture certification when they were in school or were grandfathered in.
 Obtaining the certification later can be tricky.
 Many community colleges will only offer an extended phlebotomy course that takes a whole semester.
 There are a few options, however.
 One option is to look for specific training seminars.
 There are some, for example, offered by the California Society of Radiologic Technologists.
 Check their website for updates and details.